How it all started

 The allotments were designed to be accessible to as many people as possible.
 Wide, flat paths welcome visitors in wheelchairs and an area was set aside to be used for workshops.
 Our “wigloo” makes a shady play space for young children and the shed and our polytunnel provide shelter for volunteers on chilly winter days.

-A pond, flower beds and compost area help us to grow our food in a natural way as they attract pollinating insects and provide habitats for a wide range of predatory creatures.
+Two ponds, flower beds and compost area help us to grow our food in a natural way as they attract pollinating insects and provide habitats for a wide range of predatory creatures.

 The composting process is essential for recycling nutrients from decaying plant material and maintaining good soil health.